Ollo/basal/README.md

 This is an intentionally simple package with low complexity.
 As such there are no associated tests or linters in place.

-To make changes

-Fork the repo https://github.com/ollo/basal and clone it locally.

 **Install the dependencies**
 ```
 npm install
 ```

-Run node-sass in watch mode for live reloading when package is linked.
+Then to develop locally:

 ```
 npm run dev
 ```
+This runs node-sass in watch mode for live reloading if the package is [linked](https://docs.npmjs.com/cli/link).

-Build minified version for production.
+To build a minified version for production.

 ```
 npm run build